St Patrick's Grammar School, Downpatrick: School and community

-The school is involved in many local, county and national leagues in sports such as football, Gaelic football, hurling and athletics.
+The school was involved in many local, county and national leagues in sports such as football, Gaelic football, hurling and athletics.
 Its sports teams have achieved a number of county and province-wide titles under the guidance of the P.E.
 Department.

 School houses

-Upon admission into the school, students are placed into one of four houses (classes).
+Upon admission into the school, students where placed into one of four houses (classes).
 These are: